Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Light Requirements

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent lopsided growth.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil to prevent root-rot disease and death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil to prevent root-rot and death of the plant.

 Temperature and Humidity

-Average warmth with a minimum 130C is ideal for Purple Heart Plant.
+Average warmth of 18-270C is ideal for Purple Heart Plant.
 A room temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts to avoid sudden flactuations in temperatures as they can cause leaf drop and reduced growth.

 Fertilizer

-Do not feed Purple Queen Plant during the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed Purple Heart Plant with a balanced, liquid fertilizer every 2 weeks during the growing period.
+Do not feed in the cold season as the growth is minimal and feeding at this time may lead to fertilizer burn.

 Potting Soil

-The best soil for Purple Heart Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Purple Heart Plant soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Repotting